 First Things First, What Are Sash Windows?

-While most know what sash windows are, we wanted to clear things up a little for those who don’t.
+While most know what a sash window is, we wanted to clear things up a little for those who don’t.
 The simplest way to describe sash windows is that they are windows that includes either one, though often more, moveable sashes (or panels) that form the framework for holding different panes of glass.
 They are all separated by moulded strips of wood and glazing bars and this is what gives the window its form and function.

 Sash windows typically consist of timber linings, cords, sash weights, bottom and top rails and a sill.
 All these core components help make sure the windows can open and close, are suitably fit for the purpose they were designed for and look great.